 We require that all drop camps and guided camps have a working form of communication to base camp.
-Depending on the camp, this means satellite phones, Spot satellite beacons, cell phones, InReaches or two-way radios.
+Depending on the camp, this means satellite phones, Spot satellite beacons, cell phones, or InReaches.
 We have two landlines at the ranch and you will be given the outfitter’s cell phone number.

 Tips for your Trip